Sheikh Hasina: Bangladesh's democracy icon-turned-iron lady - AFP | This Kiji

 The charges were dropped and they were freed to contest the December 2008 election, which Hasina won by a landslide.

 She has been in power ever since, presiding over economic expansion of more than six percent every year since 2009.
-GDP growth last year was 7.86 percent and Hasina has promised to take that into double digits if she retains power.
+GDP growth last year was 7.86 percent and Hasina has promised to take that into double digits.

 Under her watch, Bangladesh is on course to graduate from a least-developed country to a middle-income nation.